angie0120/build-a-text-summarizer-with-lambda-and-bedrock/README.md

 ### Step 2 - Read the Input

-Inside lambda_handler, the first thing we do is grab the values from the event:
+Inside lambda_handler, the function first retrieves the values from the event:

 ```python
 text = event.get("text")